magento/magento2/app/code/Magento/GraphQlCache/README.md

 # GraphQl Cache

-**GraphQl Cache** provides the caching ability for a graphql query.
+**GraphQL Cache** provides the ability to cache GraphQL queries.
-This enabled Magento's builtin cache and varnish by leveraging FPC (Full page cache) that's used for front end.
+This module allows Magento's built-in cache or Varnish as the application for serving the Full Page Cache to the front end.